alper/alpernl/content/posts/finding-a-pediatrician-in-berlin/index.md

 It's not the first time that this happens.
 I've previously spent half an hour being sent in a loop between Polizei and Ordnungsamt.
 This is the way that Germany functions: nobody is responsible for anything and everybody in between can get fucked.

 Corollary: if it is impossible to figure out why something is the way it is, it is also impossible to fix it.

+[^1]: Don't bother tipping me a pediatrician unless you're sure they take new patients.